alexRyan719/playground-hbgs278s/example_algorithms.md

  Here are some example algorithms to see these Python concepts in use.

+# BUG BOUNTY

+ There isn't any monetary reward, BUT I will cite you for the fix here in the playground!

 # ROT13

  ROT13 stands for rotation of 13 values.
 This means that every character / letter in the plain text will be changed / encrypted to a different character 13 values